script-fu/artbox/content/hub/feature-test/folder/Tool-Preset-Editor.md

 | **5.
 Linked Resource Save-As Feature** | **New Feature** | No streamlined method for creating additional presets with named copies of linked resources.            | Added a "Save As" button and menu option to save linked resources with new names.
 Implemented a dialog that provides a guided workflow for naming and saving linked resources along with Tool Presets. |

 ---

-### **Merge Request (MR) Description**

-This Merge Request (MR) enhances the usability of the Tool Preset Editor by focusing on visual improvements, icon picker customization, and new configurable options for managing linked resources.
-These updates provide a more intuitive, compact, and organized user interface, improving both visual clarity and workflow efficiency.

 #### **Key Changes**